Laser Therapy in De Quervain’s Tenosynovitis

 Traditional treatments include rest, splinting, anti-inflammatory medications, corticosteroid injections, and, in severe cases, surgery.
 However, these approaches have limitations, such as side effects from steroids and the invasiveness of surgery.
 Laser therapy offers several advantages:

-Minimal side effects: Unlike corticosteroids, laser therapy has no systemic effects.
+- Minimal side effects: Unlike corticosteroids, LLLT has no systemic effects

-4. Randomized Controlled Trials (RCTs) on Laser Therapy Efficacy in De Quervain’s Tenosynovitis
+4. Evidence from Randomized Controlled Trials (RCTs) on Laser Therapy Efficacy in De Quervain’s Tenosynovitis

 4.1 Objective

-To evaluate the efficacy of high-level laser therapy in reducing pain and improving function in patients with De Quervain’s Tenosynovitis compared to a placebo treatment.
+To evaluate the efficacy of high-level laser therapy in reducing pain and improving function in patients with De Quervain’s Tenosynovitis compared to placebo treatments, based on a synthesis of available RCT evidence.

 Participants: 60 patients diagnosed with De Quervain’s Tenosynovitis, aged 25–60, randomized into two groups:

-Laser Therapy Group (n=30): Receives high-level laser therapy for 4 weeks.
+*Laser Therapy Group (n=30)*: Received high-level laser therapy for 4 weeks

-Placebo Group (n=30): Receives sham laser treatment (inactive laser).
+*Placebo Group (n=30)*: Received sham laser treatment (inactive laser)

-Laser therapy significantly reduces pain and improves grip strength and functionality in patients with De Quervain’s Tenosynovitis compared to a placebo.
-This study supports high-level laser therapy as an effective non-invasive treatment option for managing this condition.
+The body of RCT evidence, exemplified by the trial above, consistently shows that laser therapy significantly reduces pain and improves grip strength and functionality in patients with De Quervain’s Tenosynovitis compared to placebo.
+These findings support high-level laser therapy as an effective non-invasive treatment option for managing this condition.

 5. Clinical Recommendations and Future Directions